Tailor your graduate application form and CV to Gerald Eve

 - To select the skills, draw on what you’ve observed during your work experience and check out the skills typical property employers want.

-The Gerald Eve covering letter
+How to convince in your Gerald Eve covering letter

 The covering letter gives you space to: